Basil is every gardener’s most loyal floral friend.

 Knowing how to grow Basil is just a few simple steps away, so keep reading!

-- 5 How to grow Basil from plant
+- 5 How to Care for Basil Plants

-- 8 How to harvest and prune Basil
+- 6 How to Harvest and Prune Basil

 The name Basil is derived from the Greek word Ozo, meaning ‘to smell’.
 Quite apt for such a pungent herb, which smells similar to aniseed or cloves.